Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Catalog construction

 To measure the peak flux of the ZTF light curve, we use the observation with the highest flux, after restricting to 90\% of the data points with the highest signal-to-noise ratio (excluding 10\% of lower quality data makes the peak estimate robust against outliers that occasionally occur in ZTF data).

 To define our sample of accretion flares we use a requirement on the rise-timescale and fade-timescale of the ZTF light curve, see Fig.~\ref{fig:risefade}.
 These timescales are obtained from the measurements of \citet{vanVelzen20} who applied a Gaussian-rise exponential-decay model to the ZTF alert photometry (both the $g$- and $r$-band are used in this fit).
 This model explicitly assumes that a single transient explains the entire ZTF light curve.
 When a light curve has multiple peaks of similar amplitude, the parameters of the fit reflect the (slower) timescale of the majority of the data points.
-We require a minimal amplitude of the flare of $\Delta m<-1$ ($m$ denotes the magnitude).
-In addition, we set an upper limit to the rise and fade timescale (e-folding time $<100$~days and $<500$~days, respectively).
-These cuts cast a wide net, and retrieve 1732 sources.
-About 15\% of these are spectroscopically confirmed SN.
-The photometric selection recovers all ZTF TDEs and all large-amplitude flares from Seyfert galaxies that have been reported in earlier work \citep{vanVelzen20,Frederick20,Hammerstein21}.
+To remove regular variability from normal AGN, we require a minimal amplitude of the flare of $\Delta m<-1$ ($m$ denotes the magnitude) and also we set an upper limit to the rise and fade timescale (e-folding time $<150$~days and $<500$~days, respectively).
+These cuts leave 1732 sources.
+The cuts on amplitude and rise/fade times are designed to cast a wide net, recovering all ZTF TDEs and all large-amplitude flares from Seyfert galaxies that have been reported in earlier work \citep{vanVelzen20,Frederick20,Hammerstein21}.
+About 15\% of the sources are spectroscopically confirmed SN.

+To keep track of the follow-up resources and spectroscopic classifications we used the GROWTH Marshal \citep{Kasliwal19}.
+Most of the supernova classifications (e.g. as shown in Fig.~\ref{fig:risefade}) are based on SEDM \citep{Blagorodnova18,Rigault19} data obtained for the ZTF Bright Transient Survey project \citep{Fremling20,Perley20}.